simonblee/marionette-dust/README.md

   });
 });
 ```
+Make sure all modules defined above are set up correctly in you require config file.

 ## Compiling templates
 Templates must be compiled before using this plugin.
 This can be done in any way you